crowbar

 From the history view you can:

 Response bodies are syntax-highlighted for JSON and HTML, with pretty-printing applied automatically.
+The detail view also displays security findings, WebSocket messages, and gRPC frames when applicable.

 Repeater